HappyEureka/happyeureka.github.io/_pages/about.md

 - **Scalable multi-agent systems** – large-scale cooperative systems, coordination and dynamic communication among agents
 - **Embodied and generative agents** – autonomous agents (often powered by LLMs) with collective reasoning, cross-domain generalization, and secure decentralized operation
 - **Human-agent teaming** – interpretability of AI decisions, human feedback integration, human–AI interaction, and trustworthiness in collaborative settings

-## Research and Publications

-My research is driven by a passion for developing cooperative AI through multi-agent systems and large language model (LLM)-based agents.
-I am particularly interested in how large-scale autonomous agents can collaborate with each other and with human teammates to solve complex problems.
-I have co-authored several research publications in these areas – for example, I helped develop an LLM-powered decentralized generative agent framework for cooperative planning.
-My work has been presented at academic venues such as AI conferences and workshops (including an AAAI 2025 workshop), and it reflects an interdisciplinary approach to multi-agent learning and human-in-the-loop systems.

 ## Teaching Experience